AshtonSBradley/BoseFermiLerch.jl/README.md

 ## Now
 - [x] Give definitions for upper incomplete Bose and Fermi integrals, and upper incomplete Lerch transcendent integral.
-- [x] Provide reliable numerical evaluation for a wide range of arguments.
-This is done with adaptive quadrature, and while not particularly slow, is also not optimally fast
+- [x] Provide reliable numerical evaluation, tested for a wide range of arguments.
+This is done with adaptive quadrature, and while not particularly slow, is also not optimally fast.

 ## Future

-- [ ] implement fast evaluation using Chebychev and asymptotic expansions.
+- [ ] implement fast evaluation using Chebychev (see e.g. [GSL](https://github.com/JuliaMath/GSL.jl)) and asymptotic expansions.

 ## Definitions
 ### Bose-Einstein integrals